trisulnsm/dinodoc/trisuldocs/docs/trp/samples/pcap_simple.md

-# Retrieve all SMTP and DNS packets
+# Retrieve allSMTPandDNSpackets

-This sample uses an expression in Trisul Filter Format to retrieve all DNS (port 53) and SMTP (port 25) packets into a PCAP file.
-This also prints the SHA-1 hash of the packets as returned by the Trisul probe backend.
+This sample uses an expression in Trisul Filter Format to retrieve allDNS(port 53) andSMTP(port 25) packets into aPCAPfile.
+This also prints theSHA-1 hash of the packets as returned by the Trisul probe backend.

 ```ruby
 # Trisul Remote Protocol TRP Demo script